skgrange/smonitor/README.md

 **smonitor** is used for many pieces of my work including:

-  - My personal homepage ([here](http://skgrange.github.io/temperature_plots.html) and [here](http://skgrange.github.io/air_quality_plots.html)).
+  - Data which is served with my personal homepage ([here](http://skgrange.github.io/temperature_plots.html) and [here](http://skgrange.github.io/air_quality_plots.html)).
   - Personal database containing New Zealand's air quality monitoring data.
   - Personal database containing United Kingdom's [AURN](https://uk-air.defra.gov.uk/) (Automatic Urban and Rural Network) data and meteorological data sourced from NOAA's integrated Surface Database ([ISD](https://www.ncdc.noaa.gov/isd)).
   - A database which contains a handful of sites which is serviced by the [**envirologgerr**](https://github.com/skgrange/envirologgerr) API.
   - A database containing European Economic Area (EEA) member state's [AirBase](http://www.eea.europa.eu/data-and-maps/data/airbase-the-european-air-quality-database-8) and [e-Reporting](http://www.eionet.europa.eu/aqportal/Drep1) air quality observations.
 This database represents a very large amount of work by many of the European states and contains 9 100 sites, 130 000 processes, and 2 600 000 000 time-series observations!
 The database technology used for this application is [PostgreSQL](https://www.postgresql.org/).
 The only extensions required to **smonitor** for this project was to add a dozen new variables to the `sites` table and a few to the `processes` table.
 The other deviation is that every aggregation period forms its own process.
 Therefore, there are no summaries calculated from processes which makes the database "flatter" and simpler.
-This in turn helps with getting the large amount of data into the database.
+However, this change required some modification of the importing functions to get data out of the database after it has been inserted.